WeichenZhou/PALMER/README.md

 * arthurz@umich.edu

 ## Logs
+**Ver2.2** Dec.25th.2025!
+PALMER2.2.
+Melly Chlistmas!

+* Add a module for multi-threads.
+* Add a module to output to VCF files.
+* Disable function of blastn of reporting usage statistics to NCBI.
+* Add a module for removing (or keeping) intermediate files to avoid crashing file system.
+* Minor format bugs fixed.
+* README updated.

 **Ver2.1.1** Aug.20th.2025!
 PALMER2.1

 * Frozen version for SMaHT "Benchmarking and integrative detection of low frequency somatic mobile element insertions in human tissue".
 Good luck!
 * A major bug in calling when the sequencing depth is very deep.
-It stole the supporting reads.
+It stealed the supporting reads.
 * Add an option to set MAPQ
 * Minor bugs fixed